INSERT¶

 An expression to be computed and returned by the

-statement after each row is updated.
-This expression can use any of the table column names, the*
+INSERTstatement after each row is updated.
+This expression can use any of the table column names, the*character to return all table columns, as well as any system columns.- output_name

 A name to use for the result of the output expression.